pivotalexperimental/jasmine-webos/guide.html.markdown

 ---
-layout: main.html
+layout: default
-title: Jasmine webOS
+title: Jasmine webOS Users' Guide

 ---

-# Jasmine webOS Users' Guide
+# Users' Guide

 Here are more detailed instructions on how to get Jasmine webOS into your Palm&reg; webOS&trade; application.